ezinkow/Burger-Logger/README.md

 ## About This Project:

-This was a homework assignment as part of the Northwestern Coding Bootcamp to build an application where a user can submit a hamburger choice, and the "devour" it by clicking a button.
+This is an application where a user can submit a hamburger choice, and the "devour" it by clicking a button.

 This was built with sql, express, node, handlebars, orm, Heroku, Javascript, HTML and CRUD methods.